Guilt92/Ytiruces/README.md

 ## Features

-- **Manage nftables: Add, delete, flush, and display nftables rules.
+-**Manage nftables: Add, delete, flush, and display nftables rules.
 - **Whitelist and Block IPs: Option to whitelist specific IP addresses (typically used for SSH access).
 - **DDoS Protection: Implements basic DDoS protection by limiting incoming traffic.
 - **Save and Load Rules: Save the current nftables configuration and load it later.